HuyNguyenUTA/Trick-Or-Treat/README.md

 This is a JAVA project which uses Command Line Interface (CLI) to manipulate the program

-It's runned on Linux Virtual Machine
+It's run on Linux Virtual Machine

 Install JDK on Ubuntu: sudo apt install default-jdk